ojal1/failed-repo/README.md

 - _printf("This is a number: %d", 98) prints "This is a number: 98"

 # Files
 The primary file being utilized is _printf.c wich contains the _printf function itself.
-This file is linked to a heder file named main.h, as well as function prototypes for functions.c.
+This file is linked to a header file named main.h, as well as function prototypes for functions.c.

 A man page has been included, called man_3_printf.